is-leeroy-jenkins/Bubba/README.md

 ## 📝 License

-Bubba is published under the [GNU General Public License v3](https://github.com/is-leeroy-jenkins/Bubba/blob/main/LICENSE).
+Bubba is published under the [MIT General Public License v3](https://github.com/is-leeroy-jenkins/Bubba/blob/main/LICENSE).

 The licenses of the libraries used can be found [here](https://github.com/is-leeroy-jenkins/Bubba/tree/main/Resources/Licenses).